Highlights of Alberta: Best places to visit

 Lake Louise

-The reflection of jagged mountains and glaciers in the shimmering turquoise waters of Lake Louise is one of Canada’s most iconic sights.
 In Banff National Park, Lake Louise is an unforgettable location to spend a few hours and take endless photos.
+The reflection of jagged mountains and glaciers in the shimmering turquoise waters is one of Canada’s most iconic sights.
+You can visit the lake on a day trip along the scenic Bow Valley Highway, stopping en route at sightseeing spots.
 Enjoy a picnic on its shores, go boating on the lake, then hike on the many trails through majestic landscapes filled with wildflowers and wildlife such as goats, elk, deer and occasionally bears.
 About 15km to the south is Moraine Lake, surrounded by the Valley of the Ten Peaks.
 Plan ahead to book your space on the shuttle as the iconic scenery makes this a popular location.
+If you wish to see more natural highlights of the area, book a Mountains, Lakes & Waterfalls Tour which includes visits to Lake Louise, Moraine Lake, Emerald Lake, Valley of the Ten Peaks, Spiral Tunnels and Takakkaw Falls, as well as lunch at Emerald Lake Lodge.

 Icefields Parkway